finneyj2/Complexity-Standards-/Complexity Standards.md

 How to manage complexity in a software development project

-##Minimize Complexity by Maximizing Clarity
-Follow Code Writing Conduct Standards
+##Minimize Complexity by Maximizing Clarity: Follow Code Writing Conduct Standards
 Develop code in such a way that modification of the code is easy.

 ##Changeability Software will be easily changeable to allow for future scalability: